FreitasGilberto/FreitasGilberto/README.md

 <h2 align="center"> About me 🚀</h2>

 <div align="justify">
   <p> Hello there!
-My name is Gilberto Freitas and I use he/him/his pronouns.
+My name is <strong> Gilberto Freitas </strong> and I use he/him/his pronouns.
 I am a developer who is currently based somewhere on this beautiful planet.
 I'm always striving to expand my skillset, and at the moment, I'm focusing on learning TypeScript.

 I am a native Spanish speaker and have a C1 Advanced level in English, as well as an A2 level in Portuguese.
 I enjoy being able to communicate with people from different backgrounds and cultures.